emmahyde/PoetryGenerator/README.md

 PLEASE NOTE: the generator cannot handle non-ASCII symbols or pound signs.
 Please replace all of these with spaces before attempting to use it.

+### Use

+The generator contains a main method that calls file = open('input.txt', 'r+').
+This by default opens the program named "input.txt".
+If you would like to use various inputs named different things, you would modify this line of the generator.
+It is found in 'generator.py' on line 349.

 ### Flask Server Implementation

-Using the app.py file, you can run the main method through a Flask app.
+Using the app.py file, you can modify the generator to be controlled by a HTTP GET and POST method.
 This will require Flask to be fully installed on your machine or server.
+The app.py should be run as the main method, which will imports and calls the generator.py functions itself.
+The flask server utilizes the `templates` folder in order to render the HTML, and then returns the poem as an HTML output with the name of the input file.
-Use the Flask default instructions to get this to function correctly.
+In order to deploy this application to a server, [use a coded flask deployment](https://www.google.com), or it is possible to host it using another flask hosting option (Google apps, etc.) use the Flask suggested instructions (Apache or otherwise) to get this to function correctly.
+Heroku has a timeout limit and was not able to host this application as the return method takes quite long to return.

-The ability of the server to run this as a threaded application may require some modification, but this implementation functions fully on a local server with one user.
+PLEASE NOTE: The ability of the server to run this as a threaded application may require some modification, but this implementation functions fully on a local server with one user.

 ### Report